Kwame Baah (politician): Career

 Baah was commissioned as a regular infantry officer in June 1962.
 In Congo, he served as the company second-in-command, and later company commander of the Ghana Second Infantry Battalion from 1962 to 1963.
 He later became the inspector of the Ghana Military Academy and Training School, and staff officer to the Defence Adviser of the Ghana High Commission to the United Kingdom from 1966 to 1967.
-From 1967 to 1968, he served as the defence and armed forces attache of the Ghana Embassy in Washington DC,.
+From 1967 to 1968, he served as the defence and armed forces attache of the Ghana Embassy in Washington DC.
 A year later, he was appointed second-in-command of the Second and Fifth Battalions, a position held until 1971.
 In 1972, he was made Second in Command of the Fifth Battalion of Infantry in Accra.
 Baah was one of the key soldiers involved in the coup that replaced the Busia government with the NRC together with Major K. B. Agbo and Major Selormey.
 He was later promoted to the post of lieutenant-colonel, and appointed Commissioner of Lands and Mineral Resources in 1972.
 In November 1972, he became the Commissioner for Foreign Affairs, he served in this capacity until 1975.
 He became a member of the Supreme Military Council when it was inaugurated in 1975, and in that same year, he was appointed Commissioner for Economic Planning.
 He held this position until 1979 when the SMC government was overthrown.
 Baah was consequently arrested and sentenced to 150 years imprisonment in July 1979.
 He was later released in October 1979.

 National Reconciliation Commission hearings

 At the hearings of the National Reconciliation Commission in Accra on 1 June 2004, a Captain Koda is said to have reported that Colonel Kwame Baah and others were supposed to be among a third batch of officers to be executed during the era of the Armed Forces Revolutionary Council.
 This was never carried out.
-His successor as foreign minister, Col. Roger Felli was however executed along with five other army officers on 16 June 1979.
+His successor as foreign minister, Col. Roger Felli was however executed along with five other army officers on 26 June 1979.

 Personal life

 Baah married Esther Ayew on 21 May 1966.
 Together, they had three daughters.
-His hobbies included; squash, tennis.
+His hobbies included squash and tennis.
 He died on 8 April 1997.